NormanPerrin/.dotfiles/README.md

 # .dotfiles

-These are my dotfiles, maybe you don't use my setup but you find something of interest here
+These are my dotfiles, maybe you don't use my setup but you find something of interest here.

 What I do for setup my mac:

-## Específico para Mac
+## Mac specific

-Cambiar configuración teclado:
+For the keyboard:

 ```
-Preferencias del sistema --> Teclado
-    --> Cambiar opción "Espera hasta la repetición" a corta.
-    --> Teclas de modificación.
-Cambiar tecla "tab" por la de control.
+System preferences --> Keyboard
+    --> Change the "wait for repetition" for the shortest value.
+    --> In keys change tab by control.
 ```

+## install.sh

+This script installs the programs I use and my config.

-## Programas
+## Private things

-Run the install script

-If I make some other config I'll add it here.

-PENDING: add rsync for my external hard drive
+If there is something private I need to add from an zsh script the `~/.config/private.zsh` is sourced if exists.

+You can apply this same system for private configurations like env vars, ssh keys, etc.

 ---

-For any problems or errors that might happend, please, create an issue.
+For any problems or errors that might happen, please, create an issue.
 Thanks!